ALL EVENTS MARCH 23-31 HAVE BEEN CANCELLED DUE TO THE COVID-19 PREVENTION MEASURES AND SHELTER IN PLACE ORDER IN EFFECT IN CALIFORNIA

 One Woman, One Vote – A PBS Documentary (Film Screening)

 Monday, March 2, 10:00 a.m. – 12:00 p.m., Richard Call Building, PC 656

 To celebrate 100 years of women’s suffrage, SRJC Instructor Alice Roberti will be screening the PBS documentary narrated by Susan Sarandon and produced by Ruth Pollak, One Woman, One Vote (1995).

 “Moon Mujeres” Painting Plática with Amanda Ayala

-In honor of Women’s History Month, Sonoma County artist and SRJC alum Amanda Ayala will lead a Chicana-feminist themed painting workshop focused on the motif of la luna (the moon).
+In honor of Women’s History Month, Sonoma County artist and SRJC alumnus, Amanda Ayala, will lead a Chicana-feminist themed painting workshop focused on the motif of la luna (the moon).

-In celebration of 100 years of women’s suffrage, SRJC Instructor Alice Roberti will be screening, director Katja von Garnier’s Iron Clawed Angels (2004).
-The movie commemorates the contributions of the courageous women’s suffragettes who fought for American women’s citizenship and voting rights.
+In celebration of 100 years of women’s suffrage, SRJC Instructor Alice Roberti will be screening director Katja von Garnier’s Iron Clawed Angels (2004).
+The movie commemorates the contributions of the courageous suffragettes who fought for American women’s citizenship and voting rights.